genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/01_configuring-runtime/09_site-specific.md

 You can override the standard definitions using the site-specific folder located at **[application-name]\server\jvm\[application-name]-site-specific\src\main\resources\cfg**.

-Within this folder you will find `genesis-system-definitions.kts`.
-From within this file, you are able to change mny of the default definitions used by your application.
-See example below:
+Within this folder you will find the file `genesis-system-definitions.kts`.
+Within this file, you are able to change many of the default definitions used by your application.
+See the example below:

 ```kotlin
 systemDefinition {